ese5160/final-project-a07g-a14g-t18-dualcore/A07G_README.md

 ## Software Requirements Specification (SRS)

-**SRS 01 - Window and Environment Data Retrieval:** The system shall enable users to access real-time window status (open/close/angle) and environmental data (temperature, humidity, air quality) via a smartphone app.
+**SRS 01 - Window and Environment Data Retrieval:**

+The system shall enable users to access real-time window status (open/close/angle) and environmental data (temperature, humidity, air quality) via a smartphone app.

-**SRS 02 - Window Time Adjustment:** The system shall allow users to modify automatic window operating times (e.g., morning open, evening close) through the app.
+**SRS 02 - Window Time Adjustment:**

+The system shall allow users to modify automatic window operating times (e.g., morning open, evening close) through the app.

-**SRS 03 - Manual Window Opening:** The app shall provide a feature to open the window to a desired angle using an “Open Window” button.
+**SRS 03 - Manual Window Opening:**

+The app shall provide a feature to open the window to a desired angle using an “Open Window” button.

-**SRS 04 - Automated Window Opening by Time:** Users shall be able to set specific times for automatic window opening in the app.
+**SRS 04 - Automated Window Opening by Time:**

+Users shall be able to set specific times for automatic window opening in the app.

-**SRS 05 - Automated Window Opening by Smoke:** If the air quality sensor detects smoke or poor air quality, the system shall immediately open the window for ventilation (highest priority).
+**SRS 05 - Automated Window Opening by Smoke:**

+If the air quality sensor detects smoke or poor air quality, the system shall immediately open the window for ventilation (highest priority).

-**SRS 06 - Manual Window Closing:** The app shall include a “Close Window” button for manual window closure or angle adjustment.
+**SRS 06 - Manual Window Closing:**

+The app shall include a "Open Window" and "Close Window" button for manual window closure or angle adjustment.

-**SRS 07 - Automated Window Closing by Time:** Users shall be able to program specific times for automatic window closure in the app.
+**SRS 07 - Automated Window Closing by Time:**

+Users shall be able to program specific times for automatic window closure in the app.

-**SRS 08 - Automated Window Closing by Rain:** When rain or high humidity is detected, the system shall close the window to prevent water from entering.
+**SRS 08 - Automated Window Closing by Rain:**

+When rain or high humidity is detected, the system shall close the window to prevent water from entering.
 This has a lower priority than smoke detection but higher than standard scheduling.

-**SRS 09 - PDLC Film Time Display：** Using PDLC film segments on the glass, the system shall display the current time in a 7-segment style (HH: MM), driven by an internal or external RTC.
+**SRS 09 - PDLC Film Time and Weather Display：**

+Using PDLC film segments on the glass, the system shall display the current time and weather in a 7-segment style (HH: MM), driven by an internal or external RTC.

 **SRS 10 - Voice System / Spoken Alerts:**

 The system shall support a voice module to announce time, environmental alerts (smoke/rain), or user notifications.

 **SRS 11 - Window Opening/Closing Constraints:**

 The system shall prevent opening if the window is already fully open and prevent closing if it is already fully closed, avoiding redundant motor actions.